 Research activities related to metallic glasses are mainly focused on elaboration, thermoforming properties, capacity to get plasticity at room temperature and relation between structure and functional properties.
 In the recent past, a particular attention was given to a possible “scale effect” in the case of metallic glasses despite the lack of specific internal length as it can be observed for polycrystals.
 It has been shown that significant plasticity combined with high tensile strength could be obtained in the case of thin films in metallic glasses.
 In parallel, a start-up dedicated to the production of small parts in metallic glasses is under progress.

 Bulk metallic glasses can be elaborated thanks to a dedicated elaboration platform including various equipments, like arc melting, cold and hot crucibles, suction devices, etc. Zirconium, copper or titanium based BMG are frequently elaborated.
-A project of creation of a start-up (called METAMORPH) dedicated to the production of metallic glasses small complex shape components also under progress.
+The VULKAM start-up dedicated to the production of metallic glasses small components (with complex shape) has operated since 2017.

 Example of surface relief obtained by thermoforming of a metallic glass

 Metallic glasses can exhibit particularly large forming capacities when they are deformed in their supercooled liquid region (typically for temperatures larger than the glass transition temperature Tg).
 Mechanisms of deformation in such conditions are studied and thermoforming maps have been established for a large number of metallic glasses.
 Due to their lack of grains, thermoforming of metallic glasses can also result in particularly nice surfaces after deformation.
 This capacity can be used to induce fine surface reliefs.
 A study in collaboration with IST Lisbon is under progress to compare the type of reliefs that can be obtained by thermoforming and by laser processing.

 Typical density fluctuation map obtained by HRAFM before and after relaxation